On an odd occasion, people do hit send accidentally on the same message. No harm there.

 When OTT messaging apps are installed on Android phones, you are essentially moving from sending and receiving texts over the cell network to using WiFi data to manage your SMS.

 Popular OTT messaging apps on Android include WeChat, Facebook Messenger, WhatsApp, and Telegram.
+These types of text apps usually also feature group texts & chats.

 To fix duplicate texts from two competing SMS apps, set one as your default messaging app.